Skip to content

 How much does a game designer make?

-According to Payscale, the average game designer salary is USD $63,838, while a lead can make in excess of USD $93,926.
+According to Payscale, the average game designer's salary is USD $63,838, while a lead can make in excess of USD $93,926.

-Salaries depend greatly on experience, location, size of studio and industry, and can vary above or below these averages.
+Salaries depend greatly on experience, location, studio size, and industry and can vary above or below these averages.
 Senior and technical designers may exceed the top of that range with their years of experience and knowledge.

 4 tips for getting into the industry